BinarSkugga/PrintableQRGenerator/README.md

 # New features
 Please let me know via an issue if you want a new feature !
+You can even make it yourself and make a pull request ! :)

 # Simple use
 ``` java